-food by the Swedish National Food Service and Stockholm University in 2002.
-Acrylamide has the chemical formula C_3H_5NO and is a water-soluble, colorless, odorless compound susceptible to damage by bases, acids, oxidizing agents, and iron salts [4].
-Acrylamide is formed through many complex reaction pathways, of which two main paths include the generic amino acid pathway and the specific amino acid pathway) (Figure 1).
+Acrylamide is a contamination product in foods processed at temperatures greater than 120°C, especially in fried foods such as french fries, crackers, toast, bread crackers, cookies, and canned breakfast cereals [3].
+Acrylamide was discovered in food by the Swedish National Food Service and Stockholm University in 2002.
+Acrylamide has the chemical formula $C_3H_5NO$ and is a water-soluble, colorless, odorless compound susceptible to damage by bases, acids, oxidizing agents, and iron salts [4].
+Acrylamide is formed through many complex reaction pathways, of which two main paths include the Generic amino acid pathway and the Specific amino acid pathway) (Figure 1).

 Figure 1.
-The process of acrylamide formation via the general amino acid pathway and the specific amino acid pathway [2].
+The process of acrylamide formation via the general amino acid pathway and the specific amino acid pathway [2]

-With a common amino acid pathway, acrylamide is formed by the Maillard reaction between a reducing sugar (glucose/fructose) and an α -amino acid to form a Schiff base.
+With a common amino acid pathway, acrylamide is formed by the Maillard reaction between a reducing sugar (glucose/fructose) and an $\alpha$ -amino acid to form a Schiff base.
 Schiff base undergoes Amadori intramolecular rearrangement for glucose and Heyns intramolecular rearrangement for fructose to form Amadori and Heyns compounds [5].
 Compounds Amadori and Heyns undergo multiple reaction stages, forming intermediate compounds, including deoxyosuloses, dicarbonyls, and hydroxycarbonyls.
 These intermediate compounds will react with asparagine to contribute to acrylamide formation.
-A specific amino acid pathway is formed reducing between а sugar (glucose/fructose) and a specific amino acid (asparagine) to create a Schiff base.
-The precise amino acid pathway that differs from the general amino acid pathway is the formation of azomethine skipping vlide. the intramolecular rearrangement of Amadori and Heyns to form Amadori and Heyns compounds.
-Azomethine ylide is an intermediate in the formation of acrylamide and 3oxopropanamide (Strecker aldehyde) (Figure 2) [2, 6].
+A specific amino acid pathway is formed between a reducing sugar (glucose/fructose) and a specific amino acid (asparagine) to create a Schiff base.
+The precise amino acid pathway that differs from the general amino acid pathway is the formation of azomethine vlide. skipping the rearrangement intramolecular of Amadori and Heyns to form Amadori and Heyns compounds.
+Azomethine vlide is an intermediate in the formation of acrylamide and 3- oxopropanamide (Strecker aldehyde) (Figure 2) [2,6].

 Figure 2.
-Acrylamide formation pathway via azomethine ylide [6].
+Acrylamide formation pathway via azomethine ylide [6]

-In addition to the Maillard reaction between a reducing sugar (glucose/fructose)- α -amino acid and reducing sugar (glucose/fructose)- specific amino acid (asparagine), acrylamide is also formed by hydrolysis of triacylglycerol and oxidation at high temperature (Figure 3) [7].
+In addition to the Maillard reaction between a reducing sugar (glucose/fructose)- $\alpha$ -amino acid and reducing sugar (glucose/fructose)- specific amino acid (asparagine), acrylamide is also formed by hydrolysis of triacylglycerol and oxidation at high temperature (Figure 3) [7].

 Figure 3.
-Formation of acrylamide by hydrolysis of triacylglycerol and oxidation at high temperature [7].
+Formation of acrylamide by hydrolysis of triacylglycerol and oxidation at high temperature [7]

-The amount of acrylamide formed is affected by the type of food, temperature, and processing time.
-Gertz et al. in 2003 found that at temperatures of 175°C and above, the acrylamide content in french fries increased markedly compared to that control sample at the temperature of 160°C, 165°C, and 170°C. Similar results were observed when using other oils for frying [7].
+The amount of acrylamide formed is affected by the type of food. temperature, and processing time.
+Gertz et al. in 2003 found that at temperatures of 175°C and above, the acrylamide french fries content in increased markedly compared to that control sample at the temperature of 160°C, 165°C, and 170°C. Similar results were observed when using other oils for frying [7].